 Separate your personal and professional online personas and actively manage your ‘net rep’.

-Don’t forget things like blogs, forum posts and other web 2.0 applications such as youtube.
+Don’t forget things like blogs, forum posts and other web 2.0 applications such as YouTube.
 If you’ve ever posted anything under your real name then it could show up in a search, so if you’ve ranted about an organisation or expressed any views that are contrary to their policy, you could be shooting yourself in the foot.
-As such, it’s important to get this sorted before you start applying.
+It's best to get this sorted before you start applying.

 Think about your email address too.
 If you’re still using something like email@example.com you might want to think about setting up an alternative address for your applications – and don’t forget to ensure your voicemail message doesn’t just bellow 'wassuuuuuuup!’ before the beep.